rackspace-cookbooks/rackspace_users/README.md

   }
 }
 ```
+Also note that if the user doesn't declare any tags under the sudo section then it is assumed that it has sudo on all nodes.

 #### Using a different data bag
 You can point to a different data bag and item by overwriting the corresponding attributes in the consuming cookbook, for example: